UltraEngine/Documentation/CPP/Mesh_AddPolygon.md

 ## Returns

-Returns the polygon index, or -1 if the polygon could not be added.
+Returns the index of the added primitive.